ndexbio/ndex2-client/docs/ndex2.rst

 update an existing network.

-To see deprecated methods go to `Deprecated NiceCXNetwork methods`_
+To see deprecated methods go to `Deprecated and Removed NiceCXNetwork methods`_

 Methods for building niceCX